Skip to main content

 Conservation And Sustainability

 As a newly established reserve, priorities include implementing effective enforcement against illegal fishing, establishing monitoring baselines for fish population recovery, and developing sustainable visitor management.
 Mooring buoy installation prevents anchoring damage to Posidonia meadows and reef habitats.
-Education programs aim to shift local fishing community practices toward compatibility with conservation goals.
+[1] Education programmes aim to shift local fishing community practices toward compatibility with conservation goals.
 The reserve's location near the Aeolian Islands creates opportunities for marine ecological connectivity management.
 Climate change monitoring tracks warming impacts on cold-sensitive species and potential expansion of warm-water species from the south.

 Visitor Ratings